idun-corp/docs/service-object/README.md

 ### Filtering ServiceObjects with OData filter query

-To bring more flexebility in ServiceObject filtering expressions you can use OData filter queries as described in [ServiceObject filtering inside Routes](#serviceobject-filtering-inside-routes).
+To bring more flexibility in ServiceObject filtering expressions you can use OData filter queries as described in [ServiceObject filtering inside Routes](#serviceobject-filtering-inside-routes).
 To test your filter expressions you can use `[GET] /api/serviceobject` endpoint with provided `$filter` query parameter which contains your [OData filter query](https://www.odata.org/getting-started/basic-tutorial/#queryData).

 ### Paging ServiceObjects